ashleyfarrugia89/dremio-deployer/README.md

 - Create custom role for Dremio using create_custom_dremio_role.sh and assign to the Enterprise Application

 ## Setup
-1. Assign ```Storage Blob Data Owner``` to your User on the Storage account created in [Pre-Requisites](#pre-requisite), alternatively if you are using an Enterprise Application then you will need to assign it this.
+1. Assign ```Storage Blob Data Owner``` to your User on the Storage account created in [Pre-Requisite](#pre-requisite), alternatively if you are using an Enterprise Application then you will need to assign it this.
 2. Create a copy of dremio.config and rename it as dremio.local.config, and populate it with relevant values for the following variables.

 | Variable  	| Description  | Required 	|